It’s Mental Health Awareness Month

 Apart from taking care of your sleep health, we encourage everyone to honestly assess their mental health and seek adequate help if needed.
 The MHA provides easy online self-test tools which can be found here.

 If you feel depressed and have thoughts of suicide or harming yourself, do not hesitate to call a mental health hotline.
-Know that there is help available for you.
+There is help available for you.